How do I ensure that I meet the requirements to complete my degree program?

 Is residence right for me?

 Residence is convenient – your classes are only minutes away.
-You live in a furnished room and have access to the resources designed to help you succeed, both academically and personally.
+You live in a furnished room and have access to several resources designed to help you succeed, both academically and personally.
 You may also meet people who will become lifelong friends.

-If you want more privacy or personal space, and freedom from regulation and supervision, you may prefer living off campus.
+If you want more privacy or personal space, and freedom from regulation and supervision, you may prefer living off-campus.

 When should I start my off-campus housing search?